Off-policy Reinforcement Learning with Optimistic Exploration and Distribution Correction: Introduction

-In this work, we propose directly applying a distribution correction for off-policy actor-critic algorithms where a separate optimistic exploration policy can be trained solely on executing the most informative actions w.r.t. current target policy without worrying about its ``dissimilarity" to the target policy.
+In this work, we propose directly applying a distribution correction scheme in off-policy RL where a separate optimistic exploration policy can be trained solely on executing the most informative actions without worrying about its ``dissimilarity" to the target policy.
 Estimating the distribution correction ratio, however, is non-trivial.
-Traditional methods based on importance sampling suffer from high variance.
-The recently proposed Distribution Correction Estimation (DICE) family~\cite{nachum2019dualdice, zhang2020gendice, zhang2020gradientdice, uehara2020minimax, nachum2019algaedice, bestdice} provides us with a way to estimate distribution correction ratio in a low-variance manner by solving a linear program (LP).
-However, these methods are designed for the \textit{off-policy evaluation} (OPE) task, where both the target policy and replay buffer are fixed, and it is unclear how to incorporate them into the more sophisticated off-policy actor-critic training.
+Traditional methods based on importance sampling suffer from high variance~\citep{precup2001off}.
+The recently proposed Distribution Correction Estimation (DICE) family~\citep{nachum2019dualdice,nachum2019algaedice,zhang2020gendice, zhang2020gradientdice, uehara2020minimax, bestdice} provides us with a way to estimate the distribution correction ratio in a low-variance manner by solving a linear program (LP).
+However, these methods are designed for the \textit{off-policy evaluation} (OPE) task, where both the target policy and replay buffer are fixed.
+It is unclear how to incorporate them into the more sophisticated off-policy RL.